Here’s the thing…

 What conversations circle around and trigger one about money?
 Maybe it’s wanting to start a business.
 Or leave a job.
 Or leave a relationship.
 Maybe it’s a health scare.
 Maybe it’s wanting to do something—or change something about their life—and realizing money is the thing that will help them get there.

 Nobody cares about budgets.
-They care about putting their kids in soccer camp.
-They care about being able to go on tour with their band.
+They care about putting their kids in soccer camp or being able to go on tour with their band.

 The headline, “How to build a budget” isn’t going to sell anyone unless they’re already enrolled in the conversation.
 “I took a sabbatical from work to do a cross-country tour with my band,” however, might do it.